-- If a check mark is present in the BL (→ "Fig. 46-4") column, this means that this reagent is already integrated into the bathlayout. - In order to limit the display to reagents that are already actively being used in the bathlayout, activate the Show only reagents of current bathlayout (→ "Fig. 46-5") radio button. - If the Exclusive (→ "Fig. 46-6") check box is activated, the selected reagent can be used in the created program only and is not available to any other program. - The program step input is finished with "OK" (\rightarrow "Fig. 46-7"). - Depending on need, other program steps can be added in the same way until all staining process steps are illustrated in the program.
+- If a check mark is present in the BL (→ "Fig. 47-4") column, this means that this reagent is already integrated into the bathlayout. - In order to limit the display to reagents that are already actively being used in the bathlayout, activate the Show only reagents of current bathlayout (→ "Fig. 47-5") radio button.

+- In order to limit the display to unload drawer reagents, activate the Show and define reagent for unloader (→ "Fig. 47-8") radio button. - If the Exclusive (→ "Fig. 47-6") check box is activated, the selected reagent can be used in the created program only and is not available to any other program. - The program step input is finished with $\underline{"OK"} (\rightarrow "Fig. 47-7")$ . - Depending on need, other program steps can be added in the same way until all staining process steps are illustrated in the program.